HomeSite Map

 Sometime in 2021, Giles Martin and engineer Sam Okell returned to the master tapes of the song "Let It Be" to create a new mix for inclusion on an Anniversary version of the "Let It Be" album available in various editions.
 They also created three additional stereo mixes of the song, the first ("take 10") being recorded on January 26th, 1969, the second ("take 27") with George Harrison's guitar solo overdub from April 30th, 1969 as appearing on the released 1970 single, and the final group recording of the song at Apple Studios on January 31st, 1969.
 Also, the undoctored "take 27" recorded on January 31st, 1969 as included in the proposed Glyn Johns "Get Back" album of 1969 was remastered at this time.

-Various live McCartney performances of “Let It Be” have been recorded and released on albums, the first being “Concerts For The People Of Kampuchea.”
+Various live renditions of "Let It Be" were then released by McCartney, begining with "Concerts For The People Of Kampuchea.”
 Paul's December 26th, 1979 performance of the song at the Hammersmith Odeon in London with the celebrity band “Rockestra,” featuring the current members of Wings, Pete Townshend, John Bonham, Robert Plant, John Paul Jones, Kenny Jones, Dave Edmunds and many others, was featured on the album.

 “Let It Be” was also recorded on April 14th, 1990 in Miami, Florida, the results being a feature on both his albums “Tripping The Live Fantastic” and “Tripping The Live Fantastic: Highlights!”
 Paul also performed the song at a benefit show he organized in response to the September 11th attacks on the US, the show taking place on October 20th, 2001 at Madison Square Garden.
 This concert was recorded and released on a double-album entitled “The Concert For New York City.”
 “Let It Be” was also recorded on May 13th, 2002 in Atlanta, Georgia, this being included on both his “Back In The US” and “Back In The World” albums.